* How can I register for a course?

 No, we work without text and exercise books.
 Nor do you need to bring a pen or paper to make notes.
-After each lesson you will receive an e-mail with the summary of the lesson.
-Naturally you can Always take pictures of the writings on the board during and after the lesson.
+Via the online learnig platform you can find additional materials like videos and texts for reading.
+Naturally you can always take pictures of the writings on the board during and after the lesson.

 * How can I pay?